-Holy Family University’s School of Business Administration and Extended Learning will host “Mexico’s Legal and Business Forum,” a symposium sponsored by The United States-Mexico Chamber of Commerce on Thursday, October 17, 2013 from 8:00 am to 3:00 pm at its Woodhaven site in Bensalem, PA.
+Holy Family University’s School of Business Administration and Extended Learning will host “Mexico’s Legal and Business Forum,” a symposium sponsored by The United States-Mexico Chamber of Commerce on Thursday, October 17, 2013 from 8:00 am to 3:00 pm at its Bensalem, PA site (formerly Woodhaven).

 Carlos Giralt, Consul of Mexico in Philadelphia, will deliver the welcoming remarks, and Gerardo Patino, Regional Director of Promexico, will give a video presentation of current business opportunities in Mexico.